WRR (FM): Early years

-In its first few decades, WRR-FM mostly simulcasted its AM counterpart, and the stations were network affiliates of the Mutual Broadcasting System and carried its schedule of comedies, dramas, news and sports during the "Golden Age of Radio."
-WRR-AM-FM later switched to the NBC Radio Network.
+In its first few decades, WRR-FM would mostly simulcast its AM counterpart.
+The stations were network affiliates of the Mutual Broadcasting System and carried its schedule of comedies, dramas, news and sports during the "Golden Age of Radio".
+WRR-AM-FM later switched to the NBC Red Network.

 Classical music

 As network programming shifted to television, WRR-FM began airing classical music full time, while the AM station concentrated on news, talk and information.
-The City of Dallas sold WRR to Bonneville International in 1978, who switched the call sign to KAAM.
+The City of Dallas sold WRR 1310 to Bonneville International in 1978, which switched the call sign to KAAM.
 Meanwhile, the Dallas government kept WRR-FM, which continued its classical format.

 Also in the 1970s, the station increased its power to 100,000 watts, from its previous output of 68,000 watts.

 Dallas City Council

 As part of its municipal ownership, WRR began broadcasting Dallas City Council meetings in 1978.
 They usually took place every other Wednesday at 9 a.m.
 In later years, however, Portable People Meter (PPM) evidence showed that the meetings, which interrupted the classical format, caused a significant drop in the station's ratings.
 The station averages more than 11,000 listeners on weekdays, according to Nielsen Audio; that number dropped to 1,900 during council meetings.
 In 2018, station management was able to convince the city council to end the broadcasts.
 The meetings are still available on cable television in Dallas, as well as online.

 In July 2021, the Dallas city government began seeking applications for a new management structure for WRR.
-Due to the COVID-19 pandemic, advertising revenue dropped; prior to the pandemic, however, the City of Dallas Office of Arts and Culture issued a press release saying the station has been losing money for eight years.
-The statement said the city government believes steps are needed "to ensure it remains a City-owned classical music format radio station."
+Due to the COVID-19 pandemic, advertising revenue dropped; prior to the pandemic, however, the station had been losing money for eight years, per a press release issued by the City of Dallas Office of Arts and Culture.
+The statement said the city government believes steps are needed "to ensure it remains a City-owned classical music format radio station".
 In recent years, most classical music stations in large U.S. cities have switched from commercial operations to listener-supported models, including WQXR-FM in New York City, KDFC in San Francisco, WCRB in Boston and KING-FM in Seattle.
 WRR was one of the few classical stations to earn its revenue from advertisers.
 In June 2022, Dallas City Council voted to award management of the station to North Texas Public Broadcasting, which runs KERA (FM), changing the funding model from commercial to sponsorships while continuing to broadcast classical music.
 WRR dropped its remaining brokered programming on November 25, and transitioned to KERA management on January 3, 2023.

-Unusual call letters
+With these recent changes, the lineup is overhauled with the addition of the overnight program Music Through the Night via Classical 24, heard on many public stations.